ryuho-kajiyama/food-delivery-time-analysis/README.md

-README Food delivery time

 ## 📌 Food Delivery Time Analysis Dashboard
-Exploring internal, external, and logistic factors that impact delivery time using Python, SQL, and Looker Studio
+Exploring internal, external, and logistical factors that impact delivery time using Python, SQL, and Looker Studio

 ## 📈 1.
 Project Overview
-This project analyzes food delivery time data to identify the patterns associated with food delivery time.
+This project analyzes food delivery time data to identify patterns associated with delivery performance.

 Using:\
 - **Python (Pandas)** for data exploration and cleaning